dimitri852/VAE-For-Protein-Structure-Prediction/README.md

 ## Variational Autoencoder architectures and training procedures

 We aim to model amino acid dihedral angles (𝜑, 𝜓).
 More specifically, we touch an “artistic” model that has its roots in Bayesian inference and graphical models and provides an interesting framework for generating new data, similar to the dataset that it was trained on.
-Deploying Pyro, a Deep Probabilistic Programming Language, we approache the problem with two Variational Autoencoder (VAE) architectures.
+Deploying Pyro, a Deep Probabilistic Programming Language, we approach the problem with two Variational Autoencoder (VAE) architectures.

 <div align="center">
   <a href="https://pyro.ai/examples/vae.html">